Mindful Emotion Coaching is based on three scientific concepts from Center on the Developing Child, Harvard University::

-- responsive relationships and positive experiences build sturdy brain architecture and promote healthy development, starting before birth and during infancy
+- develop an environment of responsive relationships with 'serve and return' interactions based the sience that tells us that responsive relationships and positive experiences build sturdy brain architecture and promote healthy development

-As adults around children in schools and communities we have the opportunity to model responsive relationships and scaffold life skills and to identify toxic stress (safeguarding).
+As adults around children in schools, services and communities we have the opportunity to model responsive relationships and scaffold life skills and to identify toxic stress (safeguarding).

 Coaching and Supervision -coaching and supervision for school staff and families on a one to one or group basis from £40 an hour.
 Video link or Face to Face.